 Ready to take the next step?

-The West Ohio Cultural Coaches were funded out of a grant generously awarded by the General Commission on Religion and Race (GCORR), a ministry of the United Methodist Church.
-We give special thanks to Mary-Frances Winters and The Winters Group, LLC for working with the West Ohio Cultural Coaches.
+The West Ohio Cultural Guides were funded out of a grant generously awarded by the General Commission on Religion and Race (GCORR), a ministry of the United Methodist Church.
+We give special thanks to Mary-Frances Winters and The Winters Group, LLC for working with the West Ohio Cultural Guides.

 For additional resources, we encourage you to visit GCORR Resources website.